Handbook of Success

 Get To Know Your Professors!

-Getting to know your professors is one of the most crucial pieces of advice this packet can provide.
+Getting to know your professors is one of the most crucial pieces of advice this handbook can provide.
 When it comes to being a historian or going to grad school for history, it’s not always what you know, but WHO you know.
-Building a relationship with professors that have the same interest in study as you do has multiple advantages:
+Building a relationship with professors that have the same concentration as you does have multiple advantages:

 How to build that relationship:

-ü Visit their office hours!
+- Visit their office hours!
 They have them for a reason!
-They get sad when no one wants to visit them L. Talk to them about things they’ve written, discuss things you’ve learned that has to do with their historical area of interest.
+They become sad when no one wants to visit them.
+Talk to them about things they’ve written, discuss things you’ve learned that has to do with their historical area of interest.
 Discuss new discoveries you read in a magazine, etc.

 Some Additional Resources